OR WAIT 15 SECS

 Carter says there is a set of rules ICPs should follow to prevent outbreaks.

-With the memories of the anthrax scare fresh in their minds, many hospital
+With the memories of the anthrax scare fresh in their minds, many hospitaladministrators decided immediate review of infection control policies wasnecessary.
+Some officials say although policy may not have changed post Sept.11, attitude has.

-Since then, Wiersma says his department has become acutely aware of the
+Since then, Wiersma says his department has become acutely aware of thepossibilities they face each day.
+"The new sense of importance of this workhas helped," he says.

 Goldoft says policy hasn't changed, but practices have become more important.

-Chinnes says the attacks on the United States gave HCWs a broader perspective
+Chinnes says the attacks on the United States gave HCWs a broader perspectivein their own work.

 Preparing for the Future